 - Excessively oily.

-- Stress bars on feathers.
+- Stress bars.

-Why Do Parrots Lose Their Feathers?
+Why Parrots Lose Their Feathers

 Some parrots forcibly remove feathers by plucking, by accident through over-preening, or sickness and disease.
-Sometimes, over-zealous or bullying cagemates pull out their feathers.
+Sometimes, over-zealous or bullying cagemates pull out feathers.

-As per Ethology Ecology and Evolution, female parrots choose mates based on feather quality, seeing them as a reflection of the male’s health and vitality.
+According to Ethology Ecology and Evolution, female parrots choose mates based on feather quality, seeing them as a reflection of the male’s health and vitality.

 Avoid petting the parrot while it molts because sensitive pin feathers will be exposed.
-Physical contact will be uncomfortable for a molting parrot, which will likely bite in response.

 Beak and Feather Disease (Circovirus)